-1. Export of goods or services
+1. Export of Goods or services

 2. Supplies to SEZs units and developers

-3. Deemed exports
+3. Deemed Export supplies

-4. Refund of taxes on purchase made by UN or embassies etc.
+4. Refund of taxes on purchase made by UN or embassies etc

 5. Refund arising on account of judgment, decree, order or direction of the Appellate Authority, Appellate Tribunal or any court